October 2021 will be my one-year anniversary of living in Finland, and since I have moved here I have had a hard time making new friends in Finland.

-Finns have friends that are already the party person, the football person, the frisbee golf person.
+Finns will already have friends that are already the party person, the football person, or the frisbee golf person.

-And while you are an awesome and amazing person that they would love to be friends with, they already have a hard time maintaining their current friendships with people that are from Finland.
+And while you are an awesome and amazing person that they would love to be friends with, Finns already have a hard time maintaining their current friendships with people that are from Finland.

-Whereas our identities aren’t exactly permanent in Finland, there are so many reasons why we can just up and leave an area or even move back to our home country.
+Whereas our identities aren’t exactly permanent in Finland.
+There are so many reasons why we can just up and leave an area or even move back to our home country.

 That whole process can be too much for a Finn.